AP Interview: Sudan PM seeks end to country’s pariah status

 "If you make profit and you want to repatriate your profit, we will be open to that," Hamdok said.
 "This is the last frontier.
 The rest of the world has finished its infrastructure projects."

-Asked if the military budget should be smaller, Hamdok said: "Absolutely.
-We would like to see the Ministry of Finance and the central bank control the budget."
+Hamdok said he wants to bring all state spending, including for the military under the control of the ministry of finance.
+Asked if the military budget should be smaller, Hamdok said: "Absolutely."

-Hamdok said ending the country's rebellions would allow him to allocate no more than 20% of the budget to the military, saying "the rest of it should go to development issues — addressing issues of health, education and infrastructure development and reviving the economy."
+Hamdok said ending the country's rebellions would allow him to allocate no more than 20% of the budget to the military.
+"The rest of it should go to development issues — addressing issues of health, education and infrastructure development and reviving the economy," he said.

-The protests leading to al-Bashir's ouster were sparked by deteriorating economic conditions.
-The economy largely stagnated under al-Bashir.
-The ex-president also failed to unite or keep the peace in the religiously and ethnically diverse nation, losing three quarters of Sudan's oil wealth when the mainly animist and Christian south seceded in 2011 following a referendum.
-Sudan also is one of the world's most corrupt nations.
-It is ranked 175th out of 180 countries in Transparency International's 2017 Corruption Perceptions Index.
+The economy largely stagnated under al-Bashir and sharply deteriorated last year, leading to the protests that eventually brought him down.
+During his rule, al-Bashir failed to keep the peace in the religiously and ethnically diverse nation, losing three quarters of Sudan's oil wealth when the mainly animist and Christian south seceded in 2011 following a referendum.

 The power-sharing agreement signed this month between the military and protesters calls for the government to reach a peace agreement with armed groups within six months.